Post six of fourteen, in section About Awakening

 What the practices do: Open up a way of connecting with your heart space and feeling your emotions

-Practice guide: Heartfulness
+Practice guide: Wholeheartedness

-2. Balancing emotional overwhelm, by gaining perspective & clarity
+2. Balancing emotional overwhelm by gaining perspective & clarity

 Traditional practice: Theravadan Buddhist Vipassana